-12. A scanning electron microscope is generally preferred when it is required to perform analysis of selective point locations on the sample.
+12. A scanning electron microscope is generally preferred when it is required to perform the analysis of selective point locations on the sample.

 13. It is generally used in the medicine domain to observe the bacterial interaction with the skin and body organs.
-This helps the doctors to determine the nature of the bacterial disease and to find the cure.
+This helps the doctors determine the nature of the bacterial disease and to find the cure.

 Advantages of the Scanning Electron Microscope